 Avalanche Level 1 (AIARE) Decision Making In Avalanche Terrain: Puget Sound

 Description: The AIARE Avalanche Level 1 - Decision Making in Avalanche Terrain Class is a 3 day/24 hour introduction to avalanche hazard management.
 The course is expected to: Provide a basic understanding of avalanches, describe a framework for decision making and risk management in avalanche terrain, focus on identifying the right questions, rather than on providing "answers", an give lessons and exercises that are practically oriented, useful, and applicable in the field.
 Students can expect to develop a good grounding in how to prepare for and carry out a trip, to understand basic decision making while in the field, and to learn rescue techniques required to find and dig up a buried person (if an avalanche occurs and someone in the party is caught).
 A final debrief includes a knowledge quiz to test student comprehension and to give feedback to instructors on instructional tools.
 Students are encouraged and counseled on how to apply the skills learned and told that no course can fully guarantee safety, either during or after course completion.
-This course is taught by Northwest Mountain School in partnership with REI.
 Prerequisites: Students must be able to travel in avalanche terrain.
 During the field day on the last day of the programs we will spend the full day in the backcountry.
 For this section students will need appropriate alpine touring (AT), telemark, split board, or snowshoe equipment.

 Skills you'll learn: